All Episodes

 And that second reason is race.

-When he had even a lead that was only visible through a microscope, were going to not give him the nomination.
+There was no way the superdelegates, the Democrat Party, when he had even a lead that was only visible through a microscope, were going to not give him the nomination.

 They would not risk the outcry that would befall them if they were to deny the nomination to Obama, whether he could win or not.

-But this gets this gets even better.
+But this gets even better.

 So many women, she writes, feel that the election was somehow stolen and by their own party to boot.